algotrade-research/plutus-guideline/standard/STANDARD.md

 ## 7 Paper Trading
+Can use this [form](./report-form/papertrading-report-form.pdf) ([LaTeX source](./report-form/papertrading-report-form-source.zip)) to generate the Paper Trading Report
 ### 7.1 Requirement
 - The results of the paper trading should be well documented.
     - The data source.